CESSProject/cess_pois/README.md

 case delProof := <-chProof:
     break
 }
-//If no error occurs, you still need to judge whether the deletion proof is empty.
-If it is empty, it means that there is still space left,
-//and there is no need to prove deletion proof, so you don't need to send proofs to verifiers

 //If the deletion proof is not empty, it needs to be sent to the verifier
 // send delProof to verifier

+//if failed to verify delProof, you need to roll back status prover.AccRollback(true) //If the parameter is set to true, it means the rollback of the deletion operation.

 //When user files are deleted, the corresponding space needs to be reclaimed prover.AddSpace(size) //size MiB
 ```
-Please note that the verifier will return the signature of the new state after verifying the proof is successful, you need to submit the new state to the blockchain every time the deletion proof is successfully verified.When the transaction is sent successfully, you also need to call the `prover.UpdateChainState()` method in time to update the local state.The precautions here are the same as before
+Please note that the verifier will return the signature of the new state after verifying the proof is successful, you need to submit the new state to the blockchain every time the deletion proof is successfully verified.When the transaction is sent successfully, you also need to call the `prover.UpdateChainState(num,true)` and `` method in time to update the local state.The precautions here are the same as before.

-Please note that the space discussed here is a logical space, please provide a reasonable logical idle space for the storage node when using the space proof to prevent unnecessary errors.And when the user's file is less than 64M (assuming that the file block size stipulated by the space proof is 64M), the minimum space needs to be 64M.
+Please note that the space discussed here is a logical space, please provide a reasonable logical idle space for the storage node when using the space proof to prevent unnecessary errors.And when the user's file is less than 256M (assuming that the file block size stipulated by the space proof is 256M), the minimum space needs to be 256M.

+Finally, due to the need to store accumulators, cache intermediate results of proof of space, and cache user files, you need to reserve enough external space instead of declaring all physical space as logical space for proof of space.